SCOPE OF THIS CHAPTER

 These procedures are based on the framework for dealing with allegations of abuse made against a person who works with children, detailed in Chapter 6 and Appendix 5 of Working Together to Safeguard Children (2010 - now archived) and Keeping Children Safe in Education: Statutory Guidance for Schools and Colleges (2016) should be followed by all organisations providing services for children and staff (including foster carers and prospective adopters), carers or volunteers who work with or care for children.All references in this document to 'staff' or 'members of staff' should be interpreted as meaning all paid or unpaid staff, professionals and volunteers (including for example, foster carers, approved adopters and child minders).
 This chapter also applies to any person who manages or facilitates access to an establishment where children are present.

-In January 2017 this chapter was updated include a link to the LADO Referral Form (see Documents Library) which must be completed by employers and sent via email to the relevant LADO as soon as they become aware of an allegation against a member of staff / volunteer in their organisation.
+In January 2017 this chapter was updated include a link to the LADO Referral Form (see Documents Library, Report Forms and Templates) which must be completed by employers and sent via email to the relevant LADO as soon as they become aware of an allegation against a member of staff / volunteer in their organisation.
 See Section 2.1, Initial Considerations for further information.

 A note was also added into Section 14, Disciplinary or Suitability Process requiring employers to provide written confirmation to the LADO of when the referral was reported to the Disclosure and Barring Service, Ofsted and any other regulatory body.
 In addition the LADO should also be informed of the outcomes of any disciplinary hearings and appeals.